 In the past just being a university graduate gave you a sort of edge in the real world.
-A degree often meant you had more job opportunities than the average high school leaver and what you studied, or typing do my dissertation, dealing with writing experts who could also help you graduate and open more opportunities while studying, and as an addition, were using coursework writing help or no, didn’t really matter.
+A degree often meant you had more job opportunities than the average high school leaver and what you studied, didn’t really matter.
 Over time the commonly accepted superiority of the college graduates waned a bit.
 With the blood of college graduates in the workforce, outrageous college tuition fees and internet fueled changes in the way we work, getting just any college degree wasn’t cutting it.

 You would not want to spend over $100,000 and 4 years without a commensurate return on investment.
 From the unremarkable to the downright ridiculous the list below is a compilation of degrees with historically low employment and salary rates, and in most cases studying them won’t give you an edge over someone in the same field who didn’t go to college.

-Here are the 10 most useless degrees in the world.
+Here are the 10 most useless university degrees in the world.

 It’s amazing seeing a lot of people being awarded a university degree in fashion.
 Fashion in itself is not a bad or unprofitable venture, but without a university degree in fashion design one can still be a fashion designer.
 The best fashion designers do not even have a university degree in fashion design, some are graduates in other fields while a vast majority didn’t bother with college.
 Like most art based industries fashion design is mostly about inborn artistic skills and creativity.